Battle of al-Qadisiyyah: Rashidun army

-Weapons

-The Muslim forces wore gilded helmets similar to the silver helmets of the Sassanid soldiers.
+The Muslim forces wore gilded helmets similar to the silver helmets of the Sasanian soldiers.
 Chain Mail was commonly used to protect the face, neck, and cheeks, either as an aventail from the helmet or as a mail coif.
 Heavy leather sandals, as well as Roman-type sandal boots, were also typical of the early Muslim soldiers.
 Armor included hardened leather scale or lamellar armour and mail.
 The infantry was more heavily armoured than the cavalry.
 Hauberks and large wooden or wickerwork shields were used as well as long-shafted spears.
 Infantry spears were about 2.5 meters long and those of the cavalry were up to 5.5 meters long.

-The swords used were similar to that of the Roman gladius and the Sassanid long sword.
+The swords used were similar to that of the Roman gladius and the Sasanian long sword.
 Both were worn and hung from a baldric.
 Bows were about two meters long when un-braced, about the same size as the famous English longbow, with a maximum range of about 150 meters.
 Muslim archers proved very effective against the opposing cavalry.
-The Rashidun troops at the Sassanid Persian front were lightly armoured compared to those deployed at the Byzantine front.
+The Rashidun troops at the Sasanian Persian front were lightly armoured compared to those deployed at the Byzantine front.